 She stood there at the window… and then a tear fell down her cheek.
 “Thank you,” she said, as she turned away.

 I don’t share this with you to say how good I am.
 It’s not about me at all.
 It’s really very selfish, this wanting to make others feel good and getting a feel-good in return.

-I actually wrote about this last year in another blog post.
+I actually wrote about this last year in another blog – on another post.
 The blog itself is in blog heaven, may it rest in peace, along with my other dozen blogs I’ve created over the years…. but there I go, digressing again.
 Point is, I’d like to share it with you.
-I saved the post itself in a word document.
+I saved the post in a word document.